apache/incubator-kie-optaplanner-quickstarts/.github/pull_request_template.md

 <!--
 Thank you for submitting this pull request.

+*Do NOT use the default branch `stable` to create a pull request, use the branch `development` instead.
+The latter uses SNAPSHOT versions.*

 Please provide all relevant information as outlined below.
 Feel free to delete a section if that type of information is not available.